nabeelvalley/docs/design.md

 ## Content Improvements

+- [ ] Think about how we can continue to use tweakpane for snippets
 - [ ] Remove all dependencies for markdown to HTML conversion?
 - [ ] Remove dependency on Astro components
   - [ ] Use Web Components (progressive enhancements)